mohamed-7oda/CV-match-chatbot-using-RAG/README.md

-# 🤖 AI Recruiter Bot
+# 🤖 CV match ChatBot

 An AI-powered recruiter assistant that **matches job descriptions with candidate CVs**.
 This project uses **FastAPI** as a backend for retrieval-augmented generation (RAG)